0xB455/dns-digger/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3. Run the tool in either DNS or Mail mode using the examples above.
+3. Run the tool in either DNS or Mail mode using the examples below (or with your own parameters).

 ---